ItsAfjal-Developer/Traveluxe/README.md

 # **Traveluxe**
 A Fully Responsive Travel Website Designed to Inspire Adventure Enthusiasts and Provide a Smooth, Engaging User Experience.
-With a Calm Blue & White Theme Representing Trust and Serenity, Combined with Interactive Animations , this Project Focuses on Showcasing Travel Destinations in a Modern, Fast and User-Friendly Way.
+With a Calm Blue & White Theme Representing Trust and Serenity, Combined with Interactive Animations, this Project Focuses on Showcasing Travel Destinations in a Modern, Fast and User-Friendly Way.

 ## Project Overview